Measurement of the nuclear modification factor for muons from charm and bottom hadrons in Pb+Pb collisions at 5.02 TeV with the ATLAS detector: Introduction

 The measurement presented here follows the previous ATLAS measurement of muons originating from heavy-flavour hadron decays in \PbPb collisions at $\sqn = 2.76~\TeV$~\cite{HION-2015-06}.
-This Letter, based on the higher number of events in the combined 2015 and 2018 Pb+Pb datasets and the 2017 \pp dataset at $5.02~\TeV$, extends results to the transverse momentum range $4 < \pt < 30~\GeV$.
-This Letter also separates the inclusive heavy-flavour muons into contributions from charm hadron decays (charm muons) and bottom hadron decays (bottom muons), based on the muon track's transverse impact parameter, similar to the method used in previous ATLAS measurements~\cite{HION-2018-23, HION-2019-11}.
+This Letter, based on the higher number of events in the combined 2015 and 2018 Pb+Pb datasets and the 2017 \pp dataset at $5.02~\TeV$, extends results to the transverse momentum range $4 < \pt < 30~\GeV$, and more importantly, further separates inclusive heavy-flavour muons into into contributions from charm hadron decays (charm muons) and bottom hadron decays (bottom muons).
+The charm and bottom contribution separation is based on the muon track's transverse impact parameter, similar to the method used in previous ATLAS measurements~\cite{HION-2018-23, HION-2019-11}.
 Results for charm and bottom muon cross sections in \pp collisions are shown as a function of muon \pt and compared with perturbative QCD calculations.
 The nuclear modification factor is presented as a function of muon \pt in various \PbPb centrality intervals.
 Finally, the \RAA measurements, along with a previous measurement of the heavy-flavour muon momentum anisotropies~\cite{HION-2019-11}, are compared with the expectations from theoretical calculations.
-The \RAA value quantifies the average energy loss while azimuthal anisotropy such as elliptic flow, $v_2$~\cite{HION-2019-11}, quantifies the azimuthal angle dependence of energy loss.
+The \RAA value quantifies the average energy loss, and the azimuthal anisotropy, $v_2$~\cite{HION-2019-11}, at high \pT, quantifies the azimuthal angle dependence of energy loss.
 Simultaneous constraints on \RAA and $v_2$ for the same final state are important in distinguishing the relative impacts of different heavy-quark energy loss mechanisms and in understanding the influence of the initial QGP droplet geometry on the resulting evolution of kinematics of heavy-flavour quarks in the medium.